fubark/cyber/docs/hugo/content/docs/toc/ffi.md

 If the path argument to `bindLib` is just a filename, the search steps for the library is specific to the operating system.
 Provide an absolute (eg. '/foo/mylib.so') or relative (eg. './mylib.so') path to load from a direct location instead.
 When the path argument is `none`, it loads the currently running executable as a library allowing you to bind exported functions from the Cyber CLI or your own embedded Cyber app/runtime.

 When using `CFunc` or `CStruct` declarations, [symbols]({{<relref "/docs/toc/data-types#symbols">}}) are used to represent default type mappings from Cyber to C and back:
+> _Incomplete: This is not the final API for dynamically loading and interfacing with C libraries.
+The plan is to parse a subset of C headers to bind to Cyber types and functions._

 | Binding | Cyber | C | Details |
 | -- | -- | -- | -- |
 | #bool | bool | bool |